 The application deadline for secondary school is May 31 for September semester and November 31 for February semester.
 There is no deadline for elementary applications.

 Must all International students have a study permit?

-International Fee-paying Students must have a valid study permit to study at HWDSB unless the student is attending kindergarten or studying for six months or less.
+International Fee-paying Students must have a valid study permit to study at HWDSB unless the student is attending kindergarten or studying in secondary schools for six months or less.

 If International Fee-paying Students decide to continue their study at HWDSB after the first six months, they must receive and present a valid study permit to the Admissions Office prior to continuing their study at HWDSB.

 How do International Fee-paying students renew their study permit?

 It is the responsibility of the student and parents/custodian to ensure that the student has a valid study permit while studying at HWDSB.
 Students should apply to Citizenship and Immigration Canada (CIC) to renew their study permits at least 30 days before their current study permit expires.